Baroan Tagro

-Baroan Tagro (born 4/5 October 1977 in Ivory Coast) is a French retired footballer who is last known to have worked as head coach of Noisiel in 2014.
+Baroan Tagro (born 5 October 1977) is a French former professional footballer who played as a midfielder.

 Career

-Tagro started his senior career with Dijon FCO in 1997.
+Tagro started his senior career with Dijon in 1997.

+He was released by Carshalton Athletic in January 2003.

 In 2004, he signed for Raith Rovers in the Scottish Football League First Division where he made four appearances and scored zero goals.
+He left the club in January 2005.
 After that, he played for French club Houilles AC before retiring.

+He worked as head coach of Noisiel in 2014.